llafuente/js-2dmath/README.markdown

 * Avoid **new**
 * Use arrays instead of objects, this is huge performance boost!
-* Avoid creating unnecessary variables (reuse intermediate variables) only "create" & "clone" methods must instance new variables.
+* Avoid creating unnecessary variables (reuse intermediate variables) only "create" & "clone" methods should create new variables.
-* Cache every function call to a single variable. example: Vec2.add -> vec2_add
+* Cache every function call to a single variable. example: Vec2.add -> vec2_add, even Math.*
 * If access an multi-dimensional array in a loop, cache the array access. for(i...) carr=arr[i]; carr[X]
+* Do not use forEach, map, every etc. or other looping method that require apply/call, both are costly.

-I'm sure I miss some of my own performance tips, PR if you find any error or find a better way!
+I'm sure I miss/ignore some of my own performance tips, **PR if you find any error or find a better way!**

 See some [performance test](https://github.com/llafuente/js-2dmath/blob/master/js-performance-tests.markdown) that prove it.